LambdaHack/LambdaHack/README.md

 a lot of paper, unless you disable animations with `--noAnim`).
-To compile with one of the less rudimentary terminal frontends (in which case you are on your own regarding font choice and color setup and you won't have the spiffy colorful squares around special positions, only crude highlights), use Cabal flags, e.g,
+To compile with one of the less rudimentary terminal frontends (in which case you are on your own regarding font choice and color setup and you won't have the spiffy colorful squares around special positions that exist in SDL2 frontend, but only crude cursor highlights), use Cabal flags, e.g,

     cabal install -fvty